PortableNavi/cprj/README.md

   To change the name or configuration, edit its settings file located inside the project folder at ```.cprj/settings.toml```.
 I recommend editing the name and version to match your naming and versioning conventions.

   > Note: ```.cprj/``` is a hidden directory.
-Enable your file explorers settings to show hidden files if you cannot see it
+Enable your file explorers setting to show hidden files if you cannot see it

   To run or build your project, use these commands at the root of your project:
   ```shell